 We let you set min/max widths on your screens, and on nested layout components, plus you can turn on flex wrapping.
 More granular control is in the pipeline.

-What about my awesome screen transitions and overlays?
+What about my awesome screen transitions?

 Can I remove Buzzy's access permission from my Figma file after I've given it access?